rootsandberries/CMU_Workshops/osf/exercises_osf.md

 * If you'd like, change the name of the project by clicking on the project name.

 ---
-### Exercise 2 Add collaborators to your project
+### Exercise 2 Add contributors to your project
-* Add your neighbor as a contributor by clicking on Contributors from the menu at the top of the project page.
+* Add your neighbor as a contributor by clicking on Contributors from the menu at the top of the project page and then the green "+ Add" button.
 * Search for them by name or user profile information.
 * Click the green plus sign next to their name and choose their permissions from the drop-down menu.
 Click Next.
 * Add them as contributors to all components in the project by clicking on Select All in the window that appears.
 Click Add.